aLLod1n/aLLod1n/README.md

 - [**HypeHpay**](https://hyperpay.vercel.app/): A secure platform for seamless cryptocurrency transactions and decentralized financial services.

 ### 🔄 Forked / Contributed Projects
+- [**MikMak**](https://mikmak.com): One of the largest interactive e-commerce platforms in the world, working with Vue.js and Node.js in a widget-based and microservice architecture.
 - [**Raccoon**](https://racoon-teal.vercel.app/): A meme page that posts funny images or videos to entertain people.
 - [**RSM construction**]( https://www.rsmconstruction.ie/): Portfolio page for building company.
 - [**Catena**](https://www.catena.network/): Landing page for Catena.